CycloneDX/cyclonedx-node-npm/docs/nodejs_internals.md

 Each node has a set of properties.
 Properties represent file-content(checksums), module-name, and so on.
 A directed edge in this graph represents module access in terms of node's module-resolution-system.
 Therefore, the graph is not implicit, so that no transitive module-resolution is to be expected.
 If a module A can (implicit/transitive) load module B, then a directed edge A --> B must exist.
 This graph is per definition in the format of a directed tree.
+In that graph two directed edges E1 and E2 are equal, if and only if:
+a) E1's start-node equals E2's end-node, and
+b) E1's end-node equals E2's end-node.
-In that graph two nodes A and B are identical, if and only if:
+In that graph two nodes N1 and N2 are equal, if and only if:
-a) A's set of node properties is equal to B's set of node properties, and
+a) N1's set of node properties is equal to N2's set of node properties, and
-b) A's set of directed edges is equal to B's set of directed edges, requiring the edge to have equal direction and equal nodes.
+b) N1's set of directed edges is equal to N2's set of directed edges.

+In graph following the given definition, two NodeJS-modules described as nodes can be de-duplicated if they are equal.

 ## Examples